mongodb/specifications/source/auth/tests/mongodb-oidc.rst

   - Close the client.
 - Join the two threads or simultaneously call the async operations
-- Ensure that the request callback has been called once, and the refresh callback has been called twice.
+- Ensure that the request callback has been called once, and the refresh callback has been called twice, or that no async function has been entered simultaneously.

 AWS Automatic Auth
 ==================